-As a result of the calculations made in 2020, there is no need for recognition of impairment of goodwill.
-(2019: none)
+As a result of the calculations made in 2020, the need for recognition of impairment of goodwill in the amount of BGN 3,389 thousand has been established (2019: BGN 2,541) (Note 10).

 Impairment of investments in subsidiaries

 At each reporting date, the management makes an assessment about whether indicators for impairment exist in respect of its investments in subsidiaries.
 The calculations are made by the management with the assistance of independent licensed assessors.